Clarion University of Pennsylvania

 - Tuition & Fees (Out of State):$15,636 annually

 General Education Requirements

 No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Arts and Humanities" requirement.

 3. Foreign LanguageNO

-No credit given for Foreign Language because language study is only an option in the "Arts and Humanities" requirement.
+No credit given for Foreign Language because language study is only an option in the "Liberal Education Skills: C" or "Arts and Humanities" requirements.

 4. U.S. Government or HistoryNO

 No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Social and Behavioral Sciences" requirement.

 No credit given for Economics because a course in economics is an option, but not required, to fulfill the "Social and Behavioral Sciences" requirement.